Form Input Validation Using Regex

 Country question type

-By offering a predefined list of countries, respondents can provide their location accurately and consistently.
-This information aids in demographic analysis, market segmentation, and tailoring experiences to specific regions
+A predefined list of countries lets respondents report their location accurately and consistently.
+This information supports demographic analysis, market segmentation, and region-specific experiences.

 • If you want to restrict the answer to be "United States" or "Canada" - ^(United States|Canada)$